Iamsdt/password_manager/README.md

    PASS=<password length 16>
    ```

-   Add encryption password, and password length should be 16.
+   Note: Add encryption password, and password length should be 16.

-   6. Now open terminal and run this command
+6. Now open terminal and run this command to Generate **Android APK**

    ```
    flutter build apk
    ```

+### Disclaimer: This project is not tested on IOS.